microsoft/monaco-editor/README.md

 ❓ **I've written an extension for VS Code, will it work on the Monaco Editor in a browser?**

+No.

-Yes, if the extension is fully based on the [LSP](https://microsoft.github.io/language-server-protocol/), otherwise no.
+> Note: If the extension is fully based on the [LSP](https://microsoft.github.io/language-server-protocol/) and if the language server is authored in JavaScript, then it would be possible.

 ❓ **Why all these web workers and why should I care?**